-\Applicants not meeting GPA requirement of 3.0 may be considered for conditional admission with the following provision: Student will take six (6) credits of graduate courses at Berkeley College.
-Students will be required to demonstrate successful graduate work with a GPA of 3.0 at the end of the first semester in order to progress in the program.
-Students not achieving a 3.0 GPA at the end of the first semester will be dismissed from the program.
+\Applicants not meeting GPA requirement of 3.0 may be considered for conditional admission with the following provision: Student will take a minimum of six (6) credits of graduate courses at Berkeley College.
+Students will be required to demonstrate successful graduate work with a minimum of a 3.0 GPA at the end of the first semester in order to progress in the program.
+Students who do not achieve a minimum of a 3.0 GPA at the end of the first semester will be dismissed from the program.

-Core Performance Standards for Admission and Progression: Applicants and students enrolled in the graduate Nursing program must possess the necessary intellectual, physical, emotional, social and communication skills to provide nursing care that is safe for the client, themselves and other health care providers.
+Core Performance Standards for Admission and Progression: Applicants and students enrolled in the graduate nursing program must possess the necessary intellectual, physical, emotional, social and communication skills to provide nursing care that is safe for the client, themselves and other health care providers.
 They must be able to provide safe nursing care in a wide variety of settings with diverse clientele.
-Therefore, in addition to the MSN program's admission requirements, Berkeley College's MSN program has set forth its essential eligibility requirements for the graduate nursing program by citing the Core Performance Standards.
-Student must consistently meet the standards to qualify for and remain in the program.
+Therefore, in addition to the MSN program's admission requirements,

+Berkeley College's MSN program has set forth its essential eligibility requirements for the graduate nursing program by citing the Core Performance Standards.
+Students must consistently meet the standards to qualify for and remain in the program.

 Students must refer to the MSN Student Handbook Supplement for the list of the Core Performance Standards for the MSN program along with examples of these standards.
-Every nursing applicant and student is required to have the abilities listed in the Core Performance Standards in order to perform safe, effective professional nursing care.
+Every nursing applicant and student is required to have the abilities listed in the Core Performance Standards in order to perform safe, effective, and professional nursing care.